-Depending on the value of property, or the amount of money, distributed to specific individuals via the probate process, federal inheritance taxes may need to be paid.
+Depending on the value of a property, or the amount of money, distributed to specific individuals via the probate process, federal inheritance taxes may need to be paid.
 This tax liability oftentimes is deducted from the amount of money paid to a particular heir of the estate.

-If estate or inheritance taxes may be due and owing in a probate case, consulting with a tax specialist oftentimes is advisable.
+If an estate or inheritance taxes may be due and owing in a probate case, consulting with a tax specialist oftentimes is advisable.
 If a mistake is going to be made in the probate process, odds are it is going to be in the area of taxes, if no professional assistance is sought.
 The costs associated with seeking tax accounting assistance is paid by the estate.

 Is a Lawyer Necessary?

 A lawyer may not be necessary in a California probate case.
 The vast majority of California probate cases are pursued under the Independent Administration of Estates Act, which is discussed further in a moment.